vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 the tropical year...
 365 5 48 45.7 - 3

-N. B. Varāhamibira's length of the year is also found in Aryabhata's ārdharātrika, or midnight system, and in Brahmagupta's Khanda Khôdya ka.
+N. B. Varāhamibira's length of the year is also found in Aryabhaṭa's ārdharātrika, or midnight system, and in Brahmagupta's Khanda Khôdya ka.

 How did the Indianrants manage to have such a wrong value for the length of the year?